long2ice/rearq/README.md

 ### Run rearq timer

-If you have timing task, you should run another command also:
+If you have timing task or delay task, you should run another command also:

 ```shell
 > rearq main:rearq timer